 The Hagedorn Little Village School, Jack Joel Center for Special Children has a comprehensive Compliance Plan in place that pertains to all educational programming, therapeutic services, and financial aspects of the school.
-The Plan includes HLVS' policy and procedures, a Conflict of Interest statement, as well as State, County, and Medicaid regulations.
-Policies and procedures are updated as necessary.
+The Plan includes HLVS' policy and procedures, a Conflict of Interest statement, Whistle blower policy, as well as State, County, and Medicaid regulations.
+Policies and procedures are updated as necessary and are available in the Compliance office.
 The staff are trained annually, at a minimum, and attend trainings as it applies to their discipline.
 The Employee Hand Book, Health and Safety Manual, and the Code of Conduct are distributed to staff on a yearly basis.
 Employees are required to report any suspected violations of the Compliance Plan, Employee Hand Book, Health and Safety Manual, Conflict of Interest, Code of Conduct, or a disregard of applicable State, County, and Federal laws and regulations that affect the various programs to the Compliance Officer, Immediate Supervisor, Human Resources, or the Administration team.
 HLVS strives to deliver quality services, display integrity in all business dealings, and provide compassion to all the children and families that we serve.

 A Student Code of Conduct for Pre-School and School-Age students, adapted to each student’s developmental level, is sent home to parent’s and given to classroom teachers and therapists annually or as needed.
 HLVS staff are trained in identifying discrimination , intimidation, harassment, and bullying and foster a positive and supportive culture in the school setting.